AlexMontgomery-git/Cognitive-Research-Project/README.md

 Code to process the raw data from the input folder is included in this repository.
 The R files are seperated into 5 different R scripts.
 Running the master script will run the remaining R scripts and this will process all the data.
 Summaries of the analyses can be observed by running the summary code at the bottom of the master file.

+Analysis outputs can also be found in the output folder.
+All variables were Z transformed before analysis.

 The project was written in **R script** using the following packages
 - tidyverse version 1.3.0
 - corrplot version 0.90